rosewithane/Google-Advanced-Data-Analytics-Professional-Certificate/README.md

 - **Exploratory Data Analysis (EDA)**: Analyzing patterns, relationships, and trends using Python and visualization libraries like Matplotlib and Seaborn.
 - **Hypothesis Testing**: Performing statistical tests to validate hypotheses and make data-driven decisions.
 - **Regression & Classification Modeling**: Implementing linear regression, logistic regression, and other machine learning models for predictive analysis.
-- **Clustering & Segmentation**: Using K-means and other clustering techniques to group data points and understand customer or user behavior.
+- **Machine Learning**: Utilising unsupervised machine learning techniques, such as K-means, to discover patterns in data and applying other machine learning models, like Naive Bayes and decision trees.
 - **Advanced Data Visualization**: Creating powerful data visualizations to communicate insights and influence business decisions.
 - **Business Problem-Solving**: Translating business problems into data problems and developing actionable insights.